 Skip to content

-When product direction is not fully clear, investment risk increases
+When product direction is not fully clear, ROI uncertainty increases

 Before building, focus is key